 Approved personal absences of shorter duration are not normally treated as leaves, but rather as excused absences without pay.

-It is understood that an employee will not obtain other employment or apply for unemployment insurance while on a leave of absence, unless approved in advance of the leave by the Executive Director.
+It is understood that an employee will not obtain other employment while on a leave of absence, unless approved in advance of the leave by the Executive Director.
 Acceptance of other employment while on leave not approved in advance by the Executive Director will be treated as a voluntary resignation from employment with the Academic Senate.

 BENEFITS OF EMPLOYMENT